-Details of the monitoring program are provided in the Gadsden-Etowah Wet Weather Monitoring Plan.
-A copy of the most recent plan is included in Appendix C.
+Details of the monitoring program are provided in the Wet Weather Monitoring Program.
+A copy of the most recent program is included in Appendix C.

 3.3.1 Wet Weather Storm Water Monitoring

 Strategy 1.
 Wet weather monitoring

 The City will implement a monitoring program to assess the effectiveness of the City's BMPs in complying with the Neely Henry Lake TMDL.